AbstractSDK/cw-orchestrator/docs/src/quick_start/interfaces.md

     pub fn new(contract_id: &str, chain: &Chain) -> Self {
         // Use an absolute path
         let wasm_path = "../../target/wasm32-unknown-unknown/release/my-contract.wasm";
-       // OR give the contract name and set ARTIFACTS_DIR environment variable to the artifacts folder. let wasm_path = "my-contract";
+       // OR give the contract name and set the ARTIFACTS_DIR environment variable to the artifacts folder let wasm_path = "my-contract";
         Self(
             Contract::new(contract_id, chain)
+	            .with_wasm_path(wasm_path)
+	            // Mocked entry points will
 	            .with_mock(Box::new(
                    ContractWrapper::new_with_empty(
                      my_contract::contract::execute,
                      my_contract::contract::instantiate,
                      my_contract::contract::query,
                 )))
-                .with_wasm_path(wasm_path),
+                ,
         )
     }
 }
 ```

-Notice that we build the `Contract` instance and point it to the contract code using `with_wasm_path()`, where we provide the contract name `"my-contract"`.
+Notice that we build the `Contract` instance and point it to the contract code using `with_wasm_path(...)`, where we provide the contract name `"my-contract"`.
 This contract name will be used to search the artifacts directory (set by `ARTIFACTS_DIR` env variable) for a `my-contract.wasm` file.

 Alternatively you can specify a path to the wasm artifact after running `RUSTFLAGS='-C link-arg=-s' cargo wasm` in the contract's directory.
-See the CosmWasm documentation on compiling your contract for more information.
+See the [CosmWasm documentation on compiling your contract](https://docs.cosmwasm.com/docs/1.0/getting-started/compile-contract/) for more information.

 ## Functions